Alphaopen/alphalogic_api/docs/alphalogic_api.rst

 Root
 ~~~~
-User's root object must be inherits from class Root:
+To specify a root object of the user-written adapter, you must create a class that inherits from class Root:
 ::
     ...
     from alphalogic_api.objects import Root